survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 As webpack plugin ecosystem is diverse, there are a lot of plugins that can help specifically with development:

 * [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) can be handy when you are developing on a case-insensitive environments like macOS or Windows but using case-sensitive environment like Linux for production.
 * [npm-install-webpack-plugin](https://www.npmjs.com/package/npm-install-webpack-plugin) allows webpack to install and wire the installed packages with your *package.json* as you import new packages to your project.
-It's almost magical this way.
 * [system-bell-webpack-plugin](https://www.npmjs.com/package/system-bell-webpack-plugin) rings the system bell on failure instead of letting webpack fail silently.
 * [friendly-errors-webpack-plugin](https://www.npmjs.com/package/friendly-errors-webpack-plugin) improves on error reporting of webpack.
-It captures common errors and displays them in a friendlier manner, hence the name.
+It captures common errors and displays them in a friendlier manner.
 * [nyan-progress-webpack-plugin](https://www.npmjs.com/package/nyan-progress-webpack-plugin) can be used to get tidier output during the build process.
 Take care if you are using Continuous Integration (CI) systems like Travis, though, as they can clobber the output.
 Webpack provides `ProgressPlugin` for the same purpose.
 No nyan there, though.
 * [react-dev-utils](https://www.npmjs.com/package/react-dev-utils) contains webpack utilities developed for [Create React App](https://www.npmjs.com/package/create-react-app).
 Despite its name, they can find use beyond React.
 * [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal based dashboard over the standard webpack output.
 If you prefer clear visual output, this one comes in handy.